-Fisher Towers Trail is a 3.2 mile moderately trafficked out and back trail located near Moab, UT that features beautiful wild flowers and is rated as moderate.
+Fisher Towers Trail is a 3.9 mile moderately trafficked out and back trail located near Moab, Utah that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash